HoutzC/NPS-Discover/README.md

 Interact with the final product [here](https://www.novypro.com/project/nps-discover)!
 > Note: Final Report is sourcing data from a static CSV file as the database was terminated upon project completion to minimize costs.

-# Suggested Improvements
+# Improvement Suggestions
 - Implement a data/report refresh notification system using Amazon SNS
 - Improve data prediciton capabilities using machine learning functions within AWS such as Amazon Forecast
 - Use Amazon Textract to improve data quality and range by extracting text from documents